atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 * ^ •*
 might be attended with, very dangerous ' consequences to them both, as She well knew that neither of them wanted spirit.
 She well knew that her brother Charles had very high notions of ho l| nour; she was distradled, therefore,.
-1 Cst what she had inadvertently laid, fhouid prove fatal to hm, and to her cruel— — '■ i h but still beloved — seducer.
+1 Cst what she had inadvertently laid, fhouid prove fatal to hm, and to her cruel--— '■ i h but still beloved --seducer.
 She would' i i '
 I ‘ have given the world to recall her words,
 .. but